 Israel has control.
 The Palestinian armed factions are no longer organised in the West Bank.
 Abbas is coordinating with Israel on security matters and is repressing his people and Hamas.
 It is better for Netanyahu not to disturb the status quo.

-Samir Awad, a political scientist at Birzeit University
+by Samir Awad, a political scientist at Birzeit University

 village of Duma that left three members of the Dawabsheh family dead, including an 18-month-old baby.